ricardoquesada/unijoysticle2/docs/amiga_atarist.md

 Amiga and Atari ST (among others).

 The Unijoysticle 2 was designed to fit in the Commodore 64 / 128 computers.
-If you want to use in any other computer will one (or two) DB9 extension cables[cable].
+If you want to use in any other computer will one (or two) DB9 extension [cables][cable].

-The difference between the C64/C128/Atari-8bit family vs. the Amiga/Atari ST is that the latter supports up to 2 or 3 buttons in the joystick, while the former only supports 1 button.
+The difference between the C64/C128/Atari-8bit family vs. the Amiga/Atari ST is that the latter supports up to 2 or 3 joystick buttons, while the former only supports 1 joystick button.

-If you want to enable the 3 buttons in the Unijoysticle you have to install the `amiga` firmware (despite its name it also suitable for the Atari ST).
+If you want to use the 3-buttons with the Unijoysticle you have to flash the `amiga` firmware (despite its name it also suitable for the Atari ST).

 If you only play Amiga/Atari ST games that require just one button, you can use the